szaumoor/ZSTweaks/README.md

 **Component 506:** Make Wall of Moonlight more effective

+This spell is thematically beautiful but very underperforming, especially due to how it only works once per turn.
+This improves the spell in the following ways:

+- The damage from the spell can now affect a target once per round instead of per turn.
+It's up to you how much you want to exploit the enemy's AI with this.
+- The damage is the same, but the minimum damage has been increased: evil targets take 2d8+4 (from 2d10) magic damage, and undead take additionally 3d8+6.
+This damage is no longer resistable by magic resistance
+- The spell also causes enemies blindness for 1 round, with a 40% chance of pushing them back away **from the original caster** and knocking them prone for half a round, unless they save vs. Spell.
+This effect is not resistable by magic resistance either.

 **Component 507:** Make Aid a party buff and optionally disable the character glow